AndGeorgia was a typical 18-year-old. She was the youngest of three girls and she also had four step-siblings whose ages slotted between them.

 People should understand the dangers

 I want people to listen to truths, to realise the dangers.
-We have all heard the scary stories or people saying you will die, but we have all also heard of the thousands who take drugs all the time and are fine.
+We have all heard the scary stories but we have all also heard of the thousands who take drugs all the time and are fine.
 So we forget the bad stuff.

 These are the things I want young people to learn.
 Many people at home who are regular users also test, as dangerous ingredients is also a huge issue.
 I want young people to be able to ask questions and ask for advice.
 I want them to think carefully about taking something and look into what to expect and how to take.
-I want them to test, I want them to do all they can to make sure they come home every night, to enjoy their lives.
+And I want them to test and do all they can to make sure they come home every night, to enjoy their lives.
 But be aware and know the real risks.

 We have got lots of things happening this year which I am very excited about.